wevote/WebApp/docs/working/README_WORKING_WITH_WEB_APP.md

 # How to Update to Latest Changes from “develop” Branch

-Lets assume you are working on a branch called "dale_work_feb28".
+The process of stashing code and unstashing code (including dealing with merge conflicts) is much easier if you use an IDE (Integrated Development Environment) like <a href="https://www.jetbrains.com/pycharm/download/">PyCharm Community Edition</a>.
+This is how you can do it from the command line.

 Ctrl-C to stop npm from running.
 Then:

+`(WebAppEnv) $ git stash save "my_branch_20170101"`  # Set aside your current work locally

 `(WebAppEnv) $ git branch -a`  # See what branch you are currently set to (look for "*" on left of listing)